Suyash38/demo/README.md

 # demo
-This is my first github project.
+This is my first Git repository.
 Author- Suyash Sinha